tervahagn/SL-DC-garlic-hub/README.md

 ## Installation for developer

-Install for user will be released togehtehr with MVP.
+Install for user will be released when MVP is ready.

 ### Prerequisites
 Ensure your environment meets the following requirements: